 This post may contain affiliate links.
 You can read my full affiliate disclosure here

-I’m part of a Tuesday moms group where a few moms had shared that they were unsure about getting into gruesome details of the Bible (murder and adultery) with young children.
-One six year old had asked, seemingly randomly, “How do you gouge someone’s eyes out?”
-When asked where she had heard of such a thing, it was discovered that she had read about it in the story of Sampson and Delilah.
-Not the best for baby’s first Bible stories.
+I’m part of a weekly church moms group.
+A mom recently shared that her six year old had asked, “How do you gouge someone’s eyes out?”
+When the mom asked where she had heard of such a thing, it was discovered that she had read about it in the story of Sampson and Delilah.

-Yesterday we met and discussed how to teach and share the Bible with children in age appropriate ways.
+After this, we discussed how to teach and share the Bible with children in age appropriate ways.
 A lot of wisdom was in that room so I thought I’d share some of the thoughts and resources I learned about there, plus a few more.
-We didn’t come to a conclusion on just one best children’s Bible, but many options depending on age.
+The good news is there are options that are more age appropriate for children than what this 6 year old read!

 Best Bible for Preschoolers

-The Jesus Storybook Bible is my pick as the best children’s bible.
-It’s narrative, full of pictures, and ideal for preschool to elementary aged kids.
+The Jesus Storybook Bible is narrative, full of pictures, and ideal for preschool to elementary aged kids.
 Every story points back to Jesus.

 God Made All Of Me is a smart book celebrating God as creator and our bodies as His special creation.
 It does a great job explaining body boundaries.